Termite Barrier Cost

 Don’t get me wrong here both products are very good but as I have mentioned a few time now, some are better than others.
 In the case of termites it’s best to use the best product on the market and for soil termite barriers it’s Termidor.

 So when you get a termite barrier cost from your termite technician check to see what chemical they are going to apply for you.
 Or you can just ask what chemical they are intending on using.
-The full name of the chemical and the active will all be in the termite proposal.
+The full name of the chemical and the active ingredient will all be in the termite proposal.

 Remember that good old saying if it sounds too good to be true it probably is, and when it comes to termites don’t risk it.